-As we celebrate our tenth anniversary (2008-2018) we are grateful to our Staff, Board Members, Donors, Partners and Volunteers – who are critical in realizing our mission to “Foster sustainability, prosperity and self-reliance by bringing critical resources to Haiti’s farmers, entrepreneurs and communities”.
+As we celebrate our tenth anniversary (2008-2018) we are grateful to our Staff, Board Members, Donors, Partners and Volunteers – who are critical in realizing our mission to “Bring critical resources, technical expertise and innovative solutions to drive change and empower Haitians engaged in fighting poverty.”.
 And, we are indebted to the exceptional Haitian men, women and children with whom we work each day and who inspire us to change the world for the better.
 THANK YOU !!!

 The People We Work With

 We work with rural families and communities of the Lake Azueï region.
 Our territory starts about 20 miles east of the capital and goes all the way to the border with the Dominican Republic.
 The overwhelming majority of the nearly 250,000 residents are smallholder farmers who live in extreme poverty on $2 a day; many are women who are sole providers.
 They are hardworking, resourceful and resilient individuals, eager for opportunities to build thriving and sustainable communities.
 This region has many underutilized assets and the potential of becoming a regional economic hub, which is our ultimate goal.

 We built the Talia Farms program by listening to our local partners.
 We organized village meetings during which farmers discussed their needs, difficulties, and aspirations.
 All agreed on this:

 - Unequivocally, they consider farming their calling, and attachment to their land as inseparable from their identity.

 - They want training and support on an ongoing basis, not just sporadic interventions.

 - They want to earn a living wage, have access to basic necessities such as food, water, healthcare, education and a chance to build a better future for their children.

 Their choices became the building blocks of Ecoworks’ Talia Farms Program.